-The Adventure Project is excited to announce the start of their new 2017, 11 day program exploring one of the best ski areas in southern Chile in an area famous for it’s many volcanoes.
+The Adventure Project is excited to announce the launch of their 2019, 11 day program exploring one of the best ski areas in southern Chile in an area famous for it’s many volcanoes.
 We will be exploring the resort of Nevados de Chillan, a ski area known for it’s abundant snowfall, great advanced terrain, lack of crowds, Chilean authenticity and excellent sidecountry access.

 We will have 9 nights staying at the town of Las Trancas, about 10 minutes (8km) from Nevados de Chillan and then 1 night staying in the town of Concepcion, a popular town on the Pacifc coast about 170km’s away to the West.

 Click on the icon to book your Chile Powder Sessions adventure!

 Session 1: Saturday 10th August to Tuesday 20th August 2019.

 Session 2: Thursday 22nd August to Sunday 1st September 2019.

 Session 3: Tuesday 3rd to Friday 13th September 2019.

 From $3,245 USD * per person (based on 4 people in the group).